Have you been injured? you may have a case.

 • Alternative Medicine – These include: (1) acupuncture; (2) biofeedback (controls them by becoming more aware of and then changing certain bodily responses such as muscle tension, heart rate and skin temperature”); (3) meditation; (4) massage; (5) herbs, vitamins and minerals; and (6) chiropractic care.

-• Therapy or counseling – This may include support groups, counseling or therapy for victims struggling to cope with the pain, discomfort and disruption of normal life that comes with a constant headache after a crash.
+• Therapy or counseling – This may include support groups, counseling or therapy for victims struggling to cope with the pain, discomfort and disruption of normal life.

 Importantly, treatment for other personal injuries and conditions – such as traumatic brain injury and post-concussion syndrome – may have a secondary effect of also helping to improve them.